 An agenda template is provided on the website.
 Refer to section 3.6 for a link to the template.

-Complete the Post Working Group Effectiveness Survey

-One co-chair from each of the work groups should complete the online Post Working Group Effectiveness survey.
-The survey will not be available until the week of the WGM.
-Several emails will be distributed to the co-chairs listserv reminding co-chairs of the survey, its location, and date by which responses are due.
-Completion of this survey is one of the metrics on the Work Group Health reports, so work groups are encouraged to complete the survey on time.

 Work Group Meeting Checklist

 A generic checklist, including the items discussed above, that Work Group Co-chairs need to coordinate both before and after Work Group Meeting is available online at: